-Then there’s our combined 35 years’ worth of experience dealing with the insurance companies.
+Then there’s our combined 35 years’ worth of experience dealing with insurance companies.
 We know how insurance companies work and operate, especially when it comes to claims denials.
-This allows us to better obtain compensation for your medical expenses, lost wages, pain and suffering and more.
+This allows us to better obtain compensation for your medical expenses, lost wages, pain and suffering, and more.

 Steps to Take After a Car Accident

 The time following a car accident can feel rushed and surreal.
 It can also leave you feeling confused about what to do.
 But you should take certain steps immediately after the accident to protect both your physical well-being and legal rights.

 - Remain at the scene.
 Whatever you do, no matter how minor the accident seems, do not drive away.
 If you do, it could lead to a hit-and-run criminal charge.
 Make sure everyone is okay and don’t leave until the police officer says you can.